airr-community/ogrdb/scripts/readme.md

 * They must be IMGT-aligned
 * The header can either be in IMGT's germline library format, or simply consist of the allele name
-* The IMGT set can be [downloaded](http://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithoutGaps-F+ORF+inframeP) and used as-is: the script will filter out the records for the nominated species
+* The IMGT set can be [downloaded](http://www.imgt.org/download/GENE-DB/IMGTGENEDB-ReferenceSequences.fasta-nt-WithoutGaps-F+ORF+inframeP) and used as-is: the script will filter out the records for the nominated species.
+As the IMGT set changes frequently, please make sure that the same version is used by the inference tool and by this script.

 *Inferred_file - FASTA file containing the novel alleles inferred by the tool*
 * Sequences must be IMGT-aligned